F1 Track Stats: Japanese Grand Prix at Suzuka

 The driver with the most Suzuka podium finishes is Michael Schumacher, who finished in the top three here nine times.

-There are six drivers on the current grid who have previously finished on the Suzuka podium.
-Lewis Hamilton has finished in the top three seven times, Fernando Alonso and Max Verstappen have appeared on the podium four times, Valtteri Bottas has had two podiums here, while Charles Leclerc and Sergio Perez recorded their first top three finishes at the Japanese Grand Prix in 2022.
+There are nine drivers on the current grid who have previously finished on the Suzuka podium.
+Lewis Hamilton has finished in the top three seven times, Max Verstappen has six podium appearances here, Fernando Alonso has appeared on the podium four times, Valtteri Bottas and Sergio Perez have had two podiums here, while Charles Leclerc, Lando Norris, Oscar Piastri and Carlos Sainz each have a single top three finish here.

 McLaren have the most podiums at the track

-McLaren have had the most podium appearances of any team at the track, with 22 – one ahead of Ferrari.
+McLaren have had the most podium appearances of any team at the track, extending the record to 24 with a double podium result in the 2023 Japanese Grand Prix.

 There have been just two races at Suzuka where none of the top three qualifiers went on to finish on the podium.
 It happened in 1989 and 1990.

-There have been five occasions where the top three on the grid all finished on the podium, including twice in the past five races.
+There have been six occasions where the top three on the grid at Suzuka all finished on the podium, including three times in the past seven races.

-2000, 2009 and 2018 were the only occasions where the top three finished in the order in which they started at Suzuka.
+2000, 2009 and 2018 are the only occasions on which the top three finished in the order in which they started at Suzuka.

 JAPANESE GRAND PRIX POLESITTERS